eclipse-hawkbit/hawkbit/README.md

 # Compile, Run and Getting Started

 We are not providing an off the shelf installation ready hawkBit update server.
-However, we recommend to check out the [Example Application](examples/hawkbit-example-app) for a runtime ready Spring Boot based update server that is empowered by hawkBit.
 In addition we have [guide](http://www.eclipse.org/hawkbit/documentation/guide/runhawkbit.html) for setting up a complete landscape.

+Docker support by means of ready to go images is currently missing but we will look into this as soon as we can.

 # API stability